Serge Savard: Playing career

-Savard played minor league hockey with the Montreal Junior Canadiens, then with the Omaha Knights.
-After playing with the Montreal Jr. Canadiens, he started playing with the Montreal Canadiens in 1966.
-In 1968–69, his second full NHL season, he led the Canadiens to a second consecutive Stanley Cup win, becoming the first defencemen to win the Conn Smythe Trophy as the playoffs' most valuable player.
-In fifteen seasons with the Canadiens, Savard played on eight Stanley Cup championship teams: 1968, 1969, 1971, 1973, 1976, 1977, 1978, and 1979.
-In 1979, he won the Bill Masterton Memorial Trophy for perseverance and dedication to the game.
+Savard played minor league hockey with the Montreal Junior Canadiens and the Omaha Knights.
+He made his NHL debut with the Montreal Canadiens in 1966-67.
+In 1968–69, his second full NHL season, he won the Conn Smythe Trophy as the playoffs' most valuable player, the first defenceman to do so.
+His early playing career was marked by two broken legs (in 1970 and 1971).
+In fifteen seasons with the Canadiens, Savard played on seven Stanley Cup championship teams: 1967-68, 1968-69, 1972-73, 1975-76, 1976-77, 1977-78, and 1978-79, the most by any defenceman (the Canadiens won the Stanley Cup in 1970-71 but Savard did not play in the playoffs because of a broken leg, his second in two years).
+In 1978–79, he won the Bill Masterton Memorial Trophy for perseverance and dedication to the game.
 Savard played the last two seasons of his career with the Winnipeg Jets before retiring in 1983.
-Savard was the second last player of the Original Six era, as Wayne Cashman and his Boston Bruins advanced to the next round of the playoffs, while Winnipeg did not.
+He was the second last active player of the Original Six era.
+(Wayne Cashman was the last, as he and the Boston Bruins advanced further in the playoffs that year than the Jets did.)

-The "Savardian Spin-o-rama", which is a quick pivoting turn with the puck done in order to evade opponents, was coined by sportscaster Danny Gallivan and named after Serge Savard, and not Denis Savard (who was adept at the same manoeuvre) as is often thought.
-However, Serge did say that it was Doug Harvey, a Montreal defenseman whom Savard idolized, who inspired him to mimic the move Harvey had started.
+Savard was known for the "Savardian Spin-o-rama", a quick pivoting turn with the puck done in order to evade opponents; the term was coined by sportscaster Danny Gallivan.
+Savard has said that it was Doug Harvey, a Montreal defenseman whom Savard idolized, who created the move which inspired him.

-Savard played for Canada in the 1972 Summit Series against the Soviet Union.
-Team Canada was 4-0-1 when Savard was in the starting lineup.
-He did not play in the opening loss at the Forum in Montreal but was in the starting lineup for games 2 and 3 in Toronto and Winnipeg (a win and tie, respectively).
-He suffered a hairline fracture in his leg which forced him to sit out Canada's losses in games 4 and 5.
-He returned to the lineup for games 6, 7, and 8, all wins for Canada.
+Savard played for Team Canada in the 1972 Summit Series against the Soviet Union.
+He was in the starting lineup for games 2 and 3 in Toronto and Winnipeg.
+He suffered a hairline fracture in his leg which forced him to sit out games 4 and 5.
+He returned to the lineup for the last three games, and was the only Canadian player to play in the 4 wins, and 1 tie game, without having played in a game they lost.